0X-JonMichaelGalindo/LimnJS/README.md

 We preview and debug our source code directly in the browser.
 Thanks to LimnJS, we have type checking, dependency graphs, and beautiful auto-documentation, right alongside our browser console and our app.

-So, what goes inside the "source/fetch" and "source/graph" folders mentioned above?
+In the [building with LimnJS](#building-with-limnjs) section, we'll look at what goes inside the "source/fetch" and "source/graph" folders mentioned above.

 # Examples
 There are two examples at the moment: